NikKowPHP/arinabot/bot_implementation_plan.md

-# Telegram Subscriber Bot - Implementation Plan
+# Telegram Guide Bot - Implementation Plan

-This document outlines the steps required to develop, test, and deploy the subscriber-only Telegram guide bot.
+This document outlines the steps required to develop, test, and deploy the Telegram guide bot.
  pip3: Always prefer using python3 and pip3 to avoid conflicts with the older system Python 2 (if present).